IPM: What You Need To Know

-This resource by IIM Ranchi should help you immensely in preparing for interviews and WAT.
+This document by IIM Ranchi should help you immensely in preparing for interviews and WAT.

-If you do need additional help -- anything that's beyond the content of this page -- feel free to contact me or any IPMer.
-If you don't know them yet, LinkedIn is your friend.
+If you do need additional help — anything that’s beyond the content of this page – feel free to contact me or any current IPM student.
+If you don’t know them yet, LinkedIn is your friend.